jornada-im/documentation/docs/jrn_metabase_setup.md

 # JRN Metabase - Setup

-The jrn_metabase database is a PostgreSQL database.
-It can be run on a remote server or locally and works with a client/server model.
-The PostgreSQL server (`postgres`) runs on a host system and manages the databases and all incoming connections from client applications.
-Database users can use a number of client applications to connect to the server and database(s), either locally (from the server's host machine), or remotely.
+JRN Metabase (`jrn_metabase`) is a PostgreSQL database that can be stored and accessed on either a local or remote host.
+Generally we configure it on a remote host for multi-user access.
+PostgreSQL uses a client/server model, which means that the database server application (`postgres`) runs on the host system and manages the databases and all incoming connections from client applications.
+Users can choose from a number of client applications to connect to a server and database(s), either locally (from the server's host machine), or remotely.
 The standard, commandline client interface to PostgreSQL is `psql`, which can be, or already is, installed on most computers.
 We also use [DBeaver](https://dbeaver.io/download/) as a graphical client for jrn_metabase.
-Links to PostgreSQL and community documentation are on the [Postgres Links page](postgres_links.md)
+Links to PostgreSQL and community documentation are on the [Postgres Links page](postgres_links.md).

-## Host location and login
+## Host setup

-The jrn-metabase is hosted on a server called `metadatadb`, which is a virtual server on the DASH server, (Deb's group) for now.
-To login with ssh you must be on the Jornada VPN, then:
+For the remote host, we use an Ubuntu server running an up-to-date PostgreSQL server.
+To access a remote host over a terminal connection use:

     ssh <username>@<host name or IP>

-## Basic Install and configure PostgreSQL on host server
+Note that if the host you are accessing is a Jornada server you will need to use the Jornada VPN from outside Wooton Hall.

-We installed the default packages available in Ubuntu Server.
-Once installed (in Ubuntu, Debian, or other systems) there is a superuser account for the OS and the database server, which is called `postgres`.
-This account has no password.
-There are several configurations to fix while logged into the host to create roles and configure remote access to the `postgres` server.
-Some of these changes involve editing config files and some involve using the postgres administrative shell, called `psql`.
+To install PostgreSQL, use the most current installation method for the host's operating system.
+We installed the default packages available in the latest version of Ubuntu Server.
+In Linux systems (Ubuntu, Debian, macOS, etc), installation of PostgreSQL creates a system user and a database server role that are both named `postgres`.
+The PostgreSQL administrative shell client, called `psql', is also installed by default.

-### Using `psql` - the PostgreSQL administrative client shell
+### Using the `psql` client

-Once logged into the PostgreSQL host, the `psql` can be entered (as the postgres user) with:
+When logged into the PostgreSQL host, any system user with sudoer privileges can switch to the `postgres` user and enter the `psql` shell with:

     sudo -u postgres psql

 The `postgres=#` prompt will appear indicating you have entered the shell in the `postgres` role, which is the default administrative role with superuser privileges.
-It has no password set on a new install, so that will need to be set according to instructions below.
+It has no password set on a new install(, so that will need to be set according to instructions below.)

 Other PostgreSQL roles should be created for database users.
 Once these are created and remote access is configured on the host, `psql` can be run from remote clients (if installed) so that users can login to databases on the host using commands like: